rust-lang/blog.rust-lang.org/_posts/2017-03-02-lang-ergonomics.md

 with its type, a practice that seems wildly verbose now—but at the time, type inference seemed wildly implicit.

-Rust's approach to type annotations follows the guidelines I laid out above.
-In
-particular:
+Type inference in Rust is quite powerful, but we limit the other two dimensions:

-- Trade power/precision: type inference happens only for variable bindings; data types and functions must include complete, explicit signatures.
-This choice gives you the bulk of the ergonomic benefits, allowing for very powerful inference, but ensuring that the scope of the inference is kept local.
+- Applicability: type inference happens only for variable bindings; data types and functions must include complete, explicit signatures.

-- Limit context: similarly, because data types and functions are annotated, it's easy to determine the information that's influencing the outcome of inference.
+- Context-dependence: because data types and functions are annotated, it's easy to determine the information that's influencing the outcome of inference.
+You only need to look *shallowly* at code outside of the current function.
+Another way of saying this is that type inference is performed modularly, one function body at a time.

 By and large, the amount of type inference we do in Rust seems to be a good match for what you can hold in your head.